openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 For items one and two, the process can be a bit mystical.
-There are a multitude of options involved in managing a CA. To perform number three, you will need to go through the processing of creating CSRs on behalf of the piece of software, and someone or something will have to play the role of the CA and resolve the CSRs.
-The last two steps will depend on the OS and software.
+There are a multitude of options involved in managing a CA. To perform number three, you will need to go through the processing of creating certificate signing requests (CSRs, see [parts three](./part-03.certificates.md) for more detail) on behalf of the piece of software, and someone or something will have to play the role of the CA and resolve the CSRs.
+The last two steps will depend on the operating system and software being used.

-All of these actions can all be done via a CLI or programmatically.
+All of these actions can be done via a CLI or programmatically.
 You will have to spend time and energy, making sure the options are correctly set and learning about all the different capabilities and extensions.
 Mistakes will inevitably occur.
 It is time-consuming to debug why a specific public certificate is not working as intended.
 The tools and systems that use the certificates are purposely vague in error messages as not to reveal too much information to attackers.

 #### Further Concerns